oscarvargash/cirm_r_21/day_2/README.md

 library(dplyr)
 ```

-Download the dataset “abronia_2.csv” into a folder called “abronia”.
-This will be the folder you will be your working folder for the exercise today.

-Now that you have your working folder, we need to tell R about it.
+Now we need to tell R about your working folder.
+Look for the address of one of your files inside your `day_2` folder,

 ```
 setwd("/Users/ov20/Desktop/Abronia")